-When an Admin Queue is ready for use, the associated controller is disabled (i.e., CC.EN is initialized to '0').
-A disabled controller shall abort all commands other than the Property Get and Property Set commands on the Admin Queue with a status of Command Sequence Error.
-After the controller is enabled, it should accept all supported Admin commands in addition to the Fabrics commands Property Get and Property Set.
+When an Admin Queue is first created, the associated controller is disabled (i.e., CC.EN is initialized to '0').
+A disabled controller shall abort all commands other than Fabrics commands on the Admin Queue with a status of Command Sequence Error.
+After the controller is enabled, it shall accept all supported Admin commands in addition to Fabrics commands.